AstrobioMike/AstrobioMike.github.io/unix/getting-started.md

 date-u
 ```

->Notice that the first error comes from the program **`date`**, and it doesn't know what to do with the letter **`u`**.
-The second error comes from **`bash`**, the language we are working in, because it's trying to find a program called "date-u" since we didn't tell it how to properly break things apart.
+> Notice that the first error comes from the program **`date`**, so the program we wanted is responding to us, but it doesn't know what to do with the letter **`u`** we gave it.
+The second error comes from **`bash`**, the language we are working in, telling us it can't find a command (or program) called "date-u" – which it's looking for because we didn't tell it how ot properly break things apart (because we removed the needed space).

-Unlike `date`, most commands require arguments and won't work without them. **`head`** is a command that prints the first lines of a file, so it **requires** us to provide the file we want it to act on:
+Unlike **`date`**, most commands require arguments and won't work without them. **`head`** is a command that prints the first lines of a file, so it **requires** us to provide the file we want it to act on.
+Here is printout out the first lines of a file called "example.txt":

 ```bash
 head example.txt
 ```

-Here "example.txt" is the **required** argument, and in this case it is also what's known as a **positional** argument.
+Here "example.txt" is the **required** argument, and in this case it is also what's known as a **positional** argument (we'll see examples of what's *not* a positional argument in a second).

 Whether things need to be provided as positional arguments or not depends on how the command or program we are using was written.
-Sometimes we need to specify the input file by putting something in front of it (e.g. some commands will use the `-i` flag, but it's often other things as well).
+Sometimes we need to specify the input file by putting something in front of it (e.g., some commands will use the **`-i`** flag, but it's often other things as well).

 There are also optional arguments for the **`head`** command.
 The default for **`head`** is to print the first 10 lines of a file.
 We can change that by specifying the **`-n`** flag, followed by how many lines we want: